Victor-lyhan/Parkinson-Diagnosis/Document/Log.md

 # Software Log
 **This file is used for documenting and development of the system.**

+## July 21st 2024
+### Computer Vision
+Video Sensor Analysis: Data acquested from all videos - in All folder

 ## July 20th 2024
 ### Computer Vision
 * Normal Data vs patient data graphing